NameetAhire/SecureCheck/README.md

 Contribution

-This is a group for ISS Subject for Dark Web Monitioring Project and my team members were Anish, Rutuja and Pratik.
+This is a group project for ISS Subject, for Dark Web Monitioring and my team members were Anish, Rutuja and Pratik.